Skip to main content

 Metrics Available

 Note: This reporting view is designed for cross-channel campaigns.
 Not all metrics will apply to every channel.
-For example, spend-related metrics (Ad spend, CPC, ROAS) are only shown for paid campaigns like Date Boost and will not appear for Messages campaigns.
+For example, spend-related metrics (Ad spend, CPC, ROAS) are only shown for campaigns involving media spend, and will not appear for Messages campaigns.

 You’ll see these key metrics for each campaign: